arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ### Using GitHub with Internet Disabled

-Git and GitHub are important tools for researchers, both for their own file management and also for sharing and archiving research code.
+Git and GitHub are important tools for researchers, both for your own file management and also for sharing and archiving your research code.

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>